8 Major Legal Risks Faced by Startups

 4. Legitimate Licenses

 Every business has some legal rules and regulations.
 And to do the business hassle-free there are some permits and licenses that should be taken by the owner.
 And that too a real license if the license is not legitimate, then the owner is in a position to pay a hefty amount which may cause losses to the startup.
-So to avoid this type of legal risk owner should consider the appropriate professionals who have a clear view of the types of licenses and permits which should be taken to run the company successfully.
+So to avoid this type of legal risk owners should consider the appropriate professionals who have a clear view of the types of licenses and permits which should be taken to run the company successfully.

 5. Disputes and Discrimination

-In any organization, disputes among the staff are quite normal but disputes caused by partners, stakeholders, and customers.
+In any organization, disputes among the staff are quite normal but disputes are caused by partners, stakeholders, and customers.
 These disputes will take up a bad face and the consequences have to bear by the business which is also a legal risk.

 Discrimination by age, color, or gender is a growing problem in organizations.
-But the law says “if any worker who feels that he/she is being dominated by anybody can give an application to the Fair work Commission for resolution of the situation”.
+But the law says “if any worker who feels that he/she is being dominated by anybody can give an application to the Fair Work Commission for resolution of the situation”.
 This anti-discrimination law is to make a fair decision in favor of the workers who are been bullied by higher authority.
-That also becomes a legal dispute and the authorities should keep that in mind to avoid this type of situation by listening to the problems of workers and bring a solution in a fair and impartial way.
+That also becomes a legal dispute and the authorities should keep that in mind to avoid this type of situation by listening to the problems of workers and bringing a solution in a fair and impartial way.

 6. Accidents in the workplace